Dream of having the confidence to travel solo?

 - Stylish boots because there’s a chance it will rain during your time in Zurich.

 - A cell charger so you can keep your cell phone charged for a full one day in Zurich itinerary.

 - My favorite travel umbrella is the Repel Teflon Waterproof Umbrella.
 It is strong enough to stand up to a strong wind or just a powerful piece of Swiss cheese.

 - The best travel adapter so you will be able to use American/Australian/British devices in Swiss electrical outlets.

 - And if you’re interested in learning more about Swiss culture, I recommend the highly entertaining nonfiction book Swiss Watching.

 - I always travel with travel insurance from World Nomads.
 You never know when something might go wrong, especially in this day and age, and you don’t want to get stranded in a foreign country without help.
 You never know when extreme weather will strike or some other emergency.
 But with travel insurance, you’re protected even if you are attacked by a malfunctioning Swiss watch on your one day in Zurich itinerary.

 Morning: Swiss National Museum

+Zurich isn’t the capital of Switzerland, but it’s still home to the Swiss National Museum.
 The Swiss National Museum‘s mission is not a mystery.
 They are looking to educate you about the wonders of Swiss history.
 “What wonders?” you might be asking.
-Isn’t Swiss history just a bunch of blond people with braids sitting on top of mountains drinking hot chocolate and yodeling at goats.
+Isn’t Swiss history just a bunch of blond people with braids sitting on top of mountains drinking hot chocolate and yodeling at goats?